-In contrast, the NRM and livestock innovations we were able to measure at some scale are more likely to reach richer households with higher education levels, while they are less likely to reach younger and female farmers.
-As many of these innovations reach farmers through extension and veterinary services, this may point to possible weaknesses in the targeting of these scaling pathways, to which we return in the next section.
+In contrast, the natural resource management (NRM) and livestock innovations we were able to measure at some scale are more likely to reach richer households with higher education levels, while they are less likely to reach younger and female farmers.
+As many of these innovations reach farmers through extension and veterinary services, this may point to possible weaknesses in the targeting of these scaling pathways, to which we return in Section 7.

 Inequalities in the types of farmers that are being reached may also be capturing regional differences.
 Regional patterns in adoption have indeed been documented for the different innovations in the prior section.
-Summarizing some of the key insights, we noted that adoption of CGIAR-related maize varieties was relatively high in most regions, with the highest rates observed in Northern, where virtually all the surveyed communities have some farmers with CGIAR-related maize.
-For the other crops, CGIAR-related varieties were found in at most half of sampled communities, and often much less.
-There are notably regional differences: while CGIAR related varieties of beans and sweetpotatoe are the strongest in Central region, we found more CGIAR-related germplasms for cassava and groundnut in Eastern Uganda, consistent with the focus of some of the regional research stations.
-Finally, in Western Uganda adoption of CGIAR-related varieties is low for all crops other than maize.
-Livestock and NRM innovations are more frequently observed in Central, and largely absent in Northern.
+Summarizing some of the key insights, we noted that adoption of CGIAR-related maize varieties was relatively high in most regions, with the highest rates observed in the Northern region, where virtually all the surveyed communities have some farmers with CGIAR-related maize.
+For the other crops, CGIAR-related varieties were found in at most half of the sampled communities, and often much less.
+There are notable regional differences: while CGIAR-related varieties of beans and sweetpotato are the strongest in the Central region, we found more CGIAR-related germplasm for cassava and groundnut in Eastern Uganda, consistent with the focus of some of the regional research stations.
+Finally, in Western Uganda, the adoption of CGIAR-related varieties is low for all crops other than maize.
+Livestock and NRM innovations are more frequently observed in the Central region and are largely absent in the Northern region.